Festigal: Themes

 From 1984, Festigal has had a different theme each year.
-For example, in 2010, the theme was the story of two kids lost in a museum at night with the exhibits coming to life and showing pieces of history (based on the movie Night at the Museum).
+For example, in 2010, the theme was the story of two kids lost in a museum at night with the exhibits coming to life and showing pieces of history (based on the 2006 film Night at the Museum).
 In 2015, the show had a high school theme loosely based on the Fame franchise and the TV show Glee.